 Notwithstanding your instructions to us, there may be circumstances where we are required to act instead in accordance with obligations or directions arising under the various relevant anti-money laundering and counter-terrorist financing legislation.

 We are obliged in certain circumstances to disclose otherwise confidential information to the National Crime Agency (“NCA”).
 Where we have reasonable evidence to know or suspect that a transaction involves criminal proceeds, we may be required by law to make a disclosure to the NCA.
-In this event, and where we have determined that is necessary to make a disclosure, we may not be able to inform you that a disclosure has been made or the reasons for it.
+In this event, and where we have determined that is necessary to make a disclosure, we may not be able to inform you that a disclosure has been made or the reasons for it, and we may have to cease acting for you in such circumstances.
 We will tell you about any potential money laundering problem and explain what actions we may need to take but only where the law permits us to do so.
 We shall have no liability to you in relation to our duties to comply with such legislation.

 Avonhurst Legal’s policy is to act at all times in accordance with the highest professional, ethical and business standards, and we expect the same from our clients, suppliers and their related persons, entities or affiliates.
 We have a zero-tolerance approach to bribery or corruption and you agree not to expect or request any conduct from us that might bring our name into disrepute or compromise our integrity and independence and that you or your related persons, entities or affiliates will refrain from any practices involving bribery or any other corrupt activities.